TheInvincibleRalph/Advanced-Ecommerce-Backend/documentation.md

 ## On Middlewares

 Middleware is like a filter that processes requests before they reach the main logic of your application.
 In web applications, middleware functions can check if a user is logged in, if they have certain permissions, or if the request data is valid.
 In the context of my code, middleware is applied for RBAC.
-RBAC which is short for **Role-Based Access Control** restricts access based on roles assigned to users
+RBAC which is short for **Role-Based Access Control** restricts access based on roles assigned to users.

+### The Middleware Logic from the code:

+**Outer Function (RoleMiddleware):****

+- Signature: `func RoleMiddleware(allowedRoles ...string) func(http.Handler) http.Handler`
+- Role: This is a middleware generator function.
+It takes a variadic parameter allowedRoles which specifies the roles that are allowed to access the next handler.
+It returns a function that takes an http.Handler and returns another `http.Handler`.

+**First Return Function:****

+- Signature: `func(next http.Handler) http.Handler`
+- Role: This function is the actual middleware.
+It takes the next handler in the chain (`next http.Handler`) as an argument and returns an `http.Handler`.
+This allows the middleware to wrap the next handler and perform additional processing before or after calling the next handler.

+**Second Return Function:****

+- Signature: `http.HandlerFunc(func(w http.ResponseWriter, r *http.Request) { ... })`
+- Role: This function is the core of the middleware logic.
+It is an `http.HandlerFunc` that takes an `http.ResponseWriter` and an `http.Request` as arguments.
+Inside this function, you can implement the middleware logic, such as checking user roles, logging, or modifying the request/response.
+After performing the middleware logic, it can call `next.ServeHTTP(w, r)` to pass control to the next handler in the chain.